MeRichard123/haskell-notes/README.md

 -- "Hello this is a"
 ```
 **signum and product**
-*signum* returns the sign if a number. -1 if negative +1 if positive and 0 if 0
+*signum* returns the sign of a number. -1 if negative +1 if positive and 0 if 0
 **product** = `foldr (*) 1`
 ```hs
 let x = [-1,-2,-3,3,2,1,0]